alexortiz201/alexortiz201.github.io/index.md

 ---
 # About

-Full Stack Engineer from NJ.
-I love building things that look great, and run fast!
+Full Stack Software Engineering from NJ.
+We love building things that look great and run fast!